DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-14 Narrative Designer Meeting Notes.md

 ### What Did Chelle Say

 - Not much going on in the room.
 The player isn't incentivized to explore it.
 - Also, the UI.
 Are we going for a pixel art style?
-Pixel art might not fit
+Pixel art might not fit the aesthetic we're going for.
+	- Neverwinter Nights UI
+	- Rather than